paypal/nemo-runner/README.md

 ### `base.reports`

 Recommended to set this as `path:report`, which will create a `report` directory beneath your base directory.
-See `Reporters` below.
+See `Reporting` below.

 ### `base.mocha`